Ilion, New York: History

 Ilion is a name for the ancient city of Troy.

 The area where Ilion is located was first settled by Palatine Germans under the Burnetsfield Patent around 1725.
 Settlers first took plots along Steele Creek, which flows into the Mohawk River.
 Gradually they built many mills along the creek.
 After the American Revolution, a small community was set up in the area named "New London".
 This area of the village still has buildings which use the name "London".

 The community began to flourish starting around 1816 when Eliphalet Remington created his first rifle.
 He developed the Remington Arms manufacturing company.
 The community was stimulated in growth by the completion in 1825 of the Erie Canal, which completed area trade and connection with products from the Great Lakes region.

 In 1843 a post office was desired, so the people had to choose a name.
 Remington refused to be the namesake of the village, and it was eventually named Ilion.

 The village of Ilion was incorporated in 1852.
 Ilion is one of only twelve villages in New York still incorporated under a charter, the others having incorporated or re-incorporated under the provisions of Village Law.

 In December 2023 RemArms LLC announced that the Remington Arms factory located in the village will be permanently closed in March 2024, eliminating 300 jobs.
 The property was sold to a developer in December 2024.
 On March 4, 2025, the Remington Arms factory ceased operations for good.

 Geography

 Ilion is located in the northwest corner of the town of German Flatts.
 According to the United States Census Bureau, the village has a total area of 6.6 sqkm, of which 6.5 sqkm are land and 0.15 sqkm, or 2.31%, are water.
 The village is on the south bank of the Mohawk River and is bordered to the east by the village of Mohawk.

+Bird's eye view of Ilion, N.Y.